pxmch/cas-fee-notesapp/README.md

 Just check out the git repo and run `npm install` in the root directory of the app.

 ## Starting the app

-### Server
+Starting the server:
-Starting: type `npm start` in the root directory
-The server will listen on http://localhost:3001
+Run `npm start` within the directoriy of the app.
+The server will listen on http://localhost:3001.

-### Client
+Starting the app:
+To start the client, open http://localhost:3001/index.html in a webbrowser

+## Development
+Running `gulp build` generates a `/dist` folder with the frontend client.
+This is the directory from where the server serves the client.
-Starting: type `gulp start` in the root directory of the app This command will build the client files and open a browser window with the client.
+For development purposes you can use `gulp serve`.
+This command will build the app to a `.tmp`-Directory and open the client with browsersync which watches for changes to the app assets.
-If no window opens, you can access the client in a browser at http://localhost:9000.

 ## Credits
 This app is written in Javascript (client and server) and uses [Node.js](https://nodejs.org/) with